 First Aid & Medical Emergencies

-- Emergencies outside of these hours call 911 and have someone wait at the main gate to direct the ambulance to the emergency
+- Emergencies: call 911 and direct them to the Festival Drive Entrance on the West Side of Red River Exhibition Park.
+Have someone wait at the west entrance to direct the ambulance to the emergency

 Dogs & Pets